Trump's new travel ban takes effect as tensions escalate over immigration enforcement

 The new ban does not revoke visas previously issued to people from countries on the list, according to guidance issued Friday to all U.S. diplomatic missions.
 However, unless an applicant meets narrow criteria for an exemption to the ban, his or her application will be rejected starting Monday.
 Travelers with previously issued visas should still be able to enter the U.S. even after the ban takes effect.

-While many of the listed countries send few people to the United States, Haiti, Cuba and Venezuela had been major sources of immigration in recent years.
+During Trump's first term, a hastily written executive order ordering the denial of entry to citizens of mainly Muslim countries created chaos at numerous airports and other ports of entry, prompting successful legal challenges and major revisions to the policy.

+No such disruption was immediately discernible at Los Angeles International Airport in the hours after the new ban took effect.

-Haitian-American Elvanise Louis-Juste, who was at the airport Sunday in Newark, New Jersey, awaiting a flight to her home state of Florida, said many Haitians wanting to come to the U.S. are simply seeking to escape violence and unrest.
-Haitians continue to flee poverty and hunger while police and a U.N.-backed mission fight a surge in gang violence, with armed men controlling at least 85% of its capital, Port-au-Prince.
+Haitian-American Elvanise Louis-Juste, who was at the airport earlier Sunday in Newark, New Jersey, awaiting a flight to her home state of Florida, said many Haitians wanting to come to the U.S. are simply seeking to escape violence and unrest.

 “I have family in Haiti, so it’s pretty upsetting to see and hear,” Louis-Juste, 23, said of the travel ban.
 “I don’t think it’s a good thing.
 I think it’s very upsetting.”

-Many immigration experts say the new ban is designed to beat court challenges by focusing on the visa application process and appears more carefully crafted than a hastily written executive order during Trump's first term that denied entry to citizens of mainly Muslim countries.
+Many immigration experts say the new ban is more carefully crafted and appears designed to beat court challenges that hampered the first by focusing on the visa application process.

 Trump said this time that some countries had “deficient” screening for passports and other public documents or have historically refused to take back their own citizens.
 He relied extensively on an annual Homeland Security report of people who remain in the U.S. after their visas expired.